RWTH Aachen University

 EU Project Management

-Anna Kwetina started studying industrial engineering in 2019 at the RWTH Aachen University and joined the MIX-UP Team in October 2021.
-As a student assistent, she is part of the EU Project Management team and responsible for the MIX-UP website, coordination of events and administrative tasks.
+Anna Kwetina started studying industrial engineering in 2019 at the RWTH Aachen University and joined the MIX-UP Team in October 2021 until April 2023.
+As a student assistent, she was part of the EU Project Management team and responsible for the MIX-UP website, coordination of events and administrative tasks.